-- 2.1.1 IFP design works shall be conducted at FPDO approved by CAAM. - 2.1.2 An application for issuance and renewal of approval or authorisation shall be made in accordance with Regulation 189 of the Civil Aviation Regulations 2016. - An application using Form CAAM/ANSSD/FPD 01 for FPDO (Attachment A), CAAM/ANSSD/FPD 02 for FPD (Attachment B) and a written exposition (suggested layout as in Appendix 1), shall be submitted to CAAM by any organisation intending to conduct IFP design works in Malaysia.
-The exposition shall detail the organisational set-up, facilities, equipment, staffing, training of technical personnel, design work processes and quality management system to enable the provision of professional standards in IFP design. - 2.1.4 The application shall be submitted along with a copy of the proposed FPDO's operation manual which include design work processes and procedures, quality manual, list of personnel with job description for key personnel together with checklist verifying the compliance with all requirements and signed by an authorised person. - Note 1.
-The requirements for the contents of the operation manual are stipulated in Chapter 3 and guidance on this subject is provided in Appendix 2. - Note 2.
-The guidance for approval and oversight processes is provided in Appendix 3.
+- 2.1.1 IFP design works shall be conducted at FPDO approved by CAAM. - 2.1.2 An application for issuance and renewal of approval or authorisation shall be made in accordance with Regulation 189 of the Civil Aviation Regulations 2016. - 2.1.3 An application using Form CAAM/BPUA/FPD/01 for FPDO, CAAM/BPUA/FPD/02 for FPD (refer Attachment A) and a written exposition (suggested layout as in Appendix 1), shall be submitted to CAAM by any organisation intending to conduct IFP design works in Malaysia.
+The exposition shall detail the organisational setup, facilities, equipment, staffing, training of technical personnel, design work processes and quality management system to enable the provision of professional standards in IFP design. - 2.1.4 The application shall be submitted along with a copy of the proposed FPDO's operation manual which include design work processes and procedures, quality manual, list of personnel with job description for key personnel together with checklist verifying the compliance with all requirements and signed by an authorised person.

+Note 1. - The requirements for the contents of the operation manual are stipulated in Chapter 3 and guidance on this subject is provided in Appendix 2.

+Note 2. - The guidance for approval and oversight processes is provided in Appendix 3.